Skip to Content

 • Johnston Canyon (Line 9)

-Fares are $2 for rides within town, and $6 for regional service (which includes service to Canmore, Lake Louise and Johnston Canyon).
+Fares vary based on where you’re going.
 You can also buy a one day Super Pass or $25, which includes service to all of the above (and free access to the Lake Connector shuttle between Lake Louise and Moraine Lake).

 You’ll likely take a Parks Canada shuttle if you want to visit Moraine Lake on your 3 day Banff itinerary